OpenWork-NZ/ANZLIC-Metadata-Tool-help/ANZLIC-Metadata-Tool---User-Guide---Creating-Metadata.md

 * **Reference System Information** - Displays a table of reference systems applicable to the resource.
     * ICSM Guidance - https://icsm-au.github.io/metadata-working-group/defs/SpatialReferenceSystem.html
     * A partially completed **Coordinate epoch** entry provides a way to capture information needed to account for coordinate drift due to earth plate techtonics.
-        * The date should hold, in decimal year format, the date of which the coordinates used were captured.
+        * The date _Should_ hold, in decimal year format, the date of which the coordinates used were captured.
-        * _Reference system type_ and _Description_ should remain as prepopulated.
+        * _Reference system type_ and _Description_ _should_ remain with the prepopulated values.
     * Appropriate additional references systems **Must** be added
         * Use the _Search for a reference system_ dialogue to select from a prepopulated list of applicable CRS
             * Search using the dropdown or